-I had one lonely (very ripe!) banana left in the fruit bowl and was debating what to do with it, when I realised Dex hadn’t tried baby led weaning cookies before.
+I had one lonely (very ripe!) banana left in the fruit bowl and was debating what to do with it, when I realised Dex hadn’t tried baby led weaning cookies for babies before.
 I struggle to make porridge fingers, I don’t know why, they just don’t work for me, so I am always thinking of ingenious ways to incorporate oats into Dexter’s breakfasts without having to spoonfeed him porridge.

 These banana and peanut butter oat cookies are delicious, soft, and healthy.
 I didn’t add any sugar to sweeten them and they definitely don’t need it.
 They come in at 73 calories per cookie, so they’re also a great addition to a lunchbox as a healthy snack.
 This recipe makes nine cookies, but you can just double the quantities to make more.

-Baby Led Weaning Cookies
+Baby Led Weaning Cookies for Babies

 What you will need to make these baby led weaning cookies: